If you’re hoping to find out how to cook frozen burritos in an air fryer you’ve come to the right place!

 There’s not really a way around it most of the time – especially with frozen foods.
 In fact, those can be harder to cook than room temperature foods since they need more time to thaw.

 For food that’s heated properly and cooks well, you’ll need to let your air fryer warm up.
 Doing this allows your meals to cook consistently and reliably.

 Even though they’re small and don’t take nearly as much time as a regular oven to warm up, it’s still worth doing.

 How to preheat your air fryer

 Shown: I’ve tested preheating times for several air fryers to find out what REALLY happens when preheating them.
 I found out that it depends on the temperature range.
 For cooking frozen burritos a lower temperature is best, which means it only takes about 3 minutes for most to warm up before cooking.
-However, for other foods a higher temperature is needed, which takes up to 5 minutes for preheating the fryer.
+However, for other foods, a higher temperature is needed.
+It takes up to 5 minutes for preheating the fryer.

 Preheating is really easy!
 While it does depend on the particular model brand of fryer you own, the good news is that it works the same for nearly all of them.

 - Digital controls/push button models: These often have a preheat button.
 If yours has a “warming” or preheat button for 180 or 170 degrees and 3-5 minutes, use that preset button.
 Otherwise, adjust the preheat time for 180°F and 3 minutes or more (5 minutes is fine, too)